 Argued as underpinning the well-being, health, and development of children, play as a concept has a special place in children's lives.
-Despite there being different definitions of play and no international consensus on naming different play forms, the evidence of its importance is consistently documented.
+Despite there being different definitions of play and no international consensus on naming different play forms, the evidence of its importance is consistently documented.244

 Children's access to play and recreational activities is recognised internationally as a fundamental human right.
-The UNCRC recognises the right of the child 'to engage in play and recreational activities appropriate to the age of the child' including participation in cultural life.
-Article 30 of the UNCRPD guarantees persons with disabilities the right to participate in cultural life, recreation, leisure and sport on an equal basis with others.
-This is seen as including play for children with disabilities, and places a clear obligation on all States Parties to ensure that children with disabilities have equal access to play, recreation and leisure and sporting activities, including those activities in the school system.
+The UNCRC recognises the right of the child 'to engage in play and recreational activities appropriate to the age of the child' including participation in cultural life.245 Article 30 of the UNCRPD guarantees persons with disabilities the right to participate in cultural life, recreation, leisure and sport on an equal basis with others.
+This is seen as including play for children with disabilities have equal access to play, recreation and leisure and sporting activities, including those activities in the school system.246

-General Comment No. 17 (GC17) of the UNCRC Committee, is viewed as one of the most significant documents regarding the right to play for children.
-The UNCRC Committee drafted GC17 as a result of State Parties' poor recognition of the right to play, resulting
+General Comment No. 17 (GC17) of the UNCRC Committee, is viewed as one of the most significant documents regarding the right to play for children.247 The UNCRC Committee drafted GC17 as a result of State Parties' poor recognition of the right to play, resulting